PlatyPew/GCTF-challenges/Crypto Hotdogs/README.md

 Do `make all` in generate directory

 ## Distribution
+Zip file
-Encrypted Data
+- Encrypted Data
 	- flag.bin

-RSA Public Key
+- RSA Public Key
 	- public.pem

 ## Solution
 We can start by extracting the values required to decrypt using `openssl rsa -pubin -text -noout -in public.pem`